-An approach called “redirection” however, frequently helps.
-Redirection is a technique that is used to shift a distressed person’s attention away from the situation that is causing anger, anxiety, fear, or dangerous and unsafe behavior to a more pleasant emotion or situation.
+An approach called "redirection" frequently helps.
+Redirection is a technique that is used to shift a distressed person's attention away from the situation that is causing anger, anxiety, fear, or dangerous and unsafe behavior to a more pleasant emotion or situation.

-How to Redirect a Parent or Senior Loved One
+How to Redirect

 It's happening again.
 Even though you've explained many times to mom, who has dementia, that she can't call her sister Marie, who passed away five years ago, mom insists on calling her right now.

 To make matters worse, she's become agitated, even paranoid.
 "What have you done with Marie?
 Why won't you let me call her?" mom asks.
 At this point, you are at a total loss as to what to do to calm her down.

 When a person has dementia, he or she is unable to process information like they used to.
 That's because dementia's impairments aren't restricted to memory loss.
 Those diseases also compromise the "executive functioning" capabilities of insight, judgment, and reasoning.
 As a result, your loved one with dementia can be incapable of telling the difference between a hallucination and reality.
 Trying to explain why that person's perceived reality isn't true is pointless.
 Such an explanation can escalate already strong emotions.

 It is possible to find ways to still stay connected to your loved one with dementia so they don't feel that you're trying to bully or push - which can easily backfire.
 Instead, try to understand that your loved one's anxiety, fear, or other emotion probably stems from frustration or feeling out of control.
 For example, a person with dementia may ask the same question again and again because they have trouble processing the answer.